xobs/jig-20/README.md

 Jigs do not have a CFTI protocol because they are merely objects, and don't have any state.
 They simply exist.

-The Jig unit file does have a Cartesian parameter that can be used to determine if the interface is running on a particular jig.
+The Jig unit file does have a TestFile and a TestProgram parameter that can be used to determine if the interface is running on a particular jig.
 If this command exits 0, then that indicates that we are running on a particular jig.
 For example, this may test for the existance of a file, twiddle some pins and check for a value, ping something on I2C, or monitor the network.